 Truth be told, Baga beach hasn’t been our favourite hangout in Goa but the serene creek area is changing that.
 If we have been convinced to head in that direction, it’s probably because of the slew of yummy restaurants that now dot the creek area.
 Whether it’s enjoying a great gig at The Royal Enfield Garage Cafe or the promise of homely Thangkul pork at Meiphung, we’ve come back happier after a creek drive.
 And, after having conquered a lot of outposts, we’re here with our list of favourites.

-Leave The Beach: These 6 Amazing Restaurants On Baga Creek Will Make It Worth It
+We Love These 6 Amazing Restaurants On Baga Creek

 From brunches to sundowners, Toro Toro keeps giving us more reasons to go back.
 Not only does it win big in the looks department (that caravan bar is so cool), it does some decent pizzas too.
 Their sushi and innovative, fruity cocktails are quite the stars.
 We like to pair our drinks with the Pulled Pork Bruschetta and the mezze platter and love that we can take our doggos along because they’re pet-friendly.

 With a mini workshop, a merch store and a cafe, Royal Enfield has garnered so much of love from the biking community.
 They host regular music gigs and have used all the space they’ve got with indoor and outdoor seating so you’re sorted in all seasons.
 Grab a creme de caramel and coffee or get yourself some locally brewed Susegado beer with prawn curry, they’ve got enough variety between Italian, Goan, salads and more.
 We really dig their wood-fired pizzas and pan seared prawns though.